Approximating linear response by nonintrusive shadowing algorithms: Preparations

 \subsection{Hyperbolic dynamical systems}

 Consider an autonomous system with the governing equation:

-Here $f$ is a smooth diffeomorphism in $u$, where $u\in \R^M$ is the state of the dynamical system, $u_0$ is the initial condition, and $s\in\R$ is the parameter.
-We consider only the case where the phase space is Euclidean, for the convenience of posing a statistical model later on, which is used to quantitatively estimate the error.
+Here $f$ is a $C^\infty$ diffeomorphism in $u$, state of the dynamical system, where $u\in \R^M$; $\gamma\in\R$ is the parameter.
+We consider only the case where the phase space is Euclidean, for the convenience of posing a statistical model later on, which is used to quantitatively bound the error.
 We may as well extend our results to chaos on Riemannian manifolds.
+Also notice that we typically use $n, k, m$ to label steps, and $i, j$ to label directions in the phase space.

-The objective, $\avg{J}$, is a long-time-averaged quantity which converges to the same value for almost all initial conditions,
+The objective, $\avg{\Phi}$, is a long-time-averaged quantity which converges to the same value for almost all initial conditions,

-Here $J$ is a smooth function that represents the instantaneous objective.
-The goal is to perform sensitivity analysis, that is, to compute the derivative
+Here $\Phi$ is a smooth function representing the instantaneous objective.
+The goal is to perform sensitivity analysis, that is, to compute the derivative $\delta \avg{\Phi}$, where

-In this paper we assume the function $J$ does not have $s$ as a variable, if not so, we only need to add the average of $\partial J/\partial s$ to the derivative.
+may as well be thought of as small perturbations caused by changing $\gamma$.
+We assume that $\Phi$ is fixed as $\gamma$ varies; if not so, we only need to add the average of $\delta \Phi$ to the linear response.

 To compute the derivative of the averaged objective, we first investigate how perturbing the parameter would affect individual trajectories.
-Differentiate equation~\eqref{e:primal_system_discrete} with respect to $s$, define $v_k:=\delta u_k/\delta s$, it satisfies the inhomogeneous tangent equation:
+Differentiate equation~\eqref{e:primal_system_discrete} with respect to $\gamma$, define $v_k:=\delta u_k$, it satisfies the inhomogeneous tangent equation: